mshenfield/slackager/README.md

 5. Instructions on getting set up: setting up a [Slack slash command](https://api.slack.com/slash-commands), getting a [Slack authentication token](https://api.slack.com/web), adding a [Github personal access token](https://github.com/settings/tokens).
 6. __Optional__ [Deploy to Heroku button](https://devcenter.heroku.com/articles/heroku-button)

-These are all stubbed out in [index.js](index.js) if anyone wants to jump in on a specific portion.
+These are all stubbed out in [index.js](index.js), [app.json](app.json), and this document if anyone wants to jump in on a specific portion.
 Grab me at the [Nashville Brigade Slack](nashvillebrigade.slack.com) if you're there or post an issue with your question on Github to discuss.

 ## License
 [MIT](http://opensource.org/licenses/MIT)